cvrve/Summer2025-Internships/README.md

 🙏 **Contribute by submitting an [issue](https://github.com/Ouckah/Summer2025-Internships/issues/new/choose)!
 See the contribution guidelines [here](./CONTRIBUTING.md)!** 🙏

-This repo is inspired by ([Pitt CSC & Simplify Repo](https://github.com/SimplifyJobs/Summer2024-Internships))
+This repo is inspired by [Pitt CSC & Simplify Repo](https://github.com/SimplifyJobs/Summer2024-Internships).

 ---

 <div align="center">